ibm-cloud-docs/containers/cs_health.md

 1. Set up a remote logging server where you can forward the logs.
 For example, you can [use Logstash with Kubernetes ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/#use-logstash-to-collect-and-distribute-audit-events-from-webhook-backend) to collect audit events.

 2. For the cluster that you want to collect API server audit logs from: [Log in to your account.
 If applicable, target the appropriate resource group.
-Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) **Note**: To work with free clusters in the London metro, you must target the EU Central regional API by running `ibmcloud ks init --host https://eu-gb.containers.cloud.ibm.com`.
+Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

 To forward Kubernetes API audit logs: